Happening-Community/requests-and-offers/documentation/zomes/administration.md

 pub fn register_administrator(user_action_hash: ActionHash) -> ExternResult<bool>
 ```

-Registers a user as an administrator.
+Registers a user as an administrator for a specific entity.

-This function checks if the user is already an administrator.
-If not, it creates a link between the administrators path and the user's action hash.
+This function checks if the user is already an administrator for the entity.
+If not, it creates a link between the entity's administrators path and the user's action hash, and creates another link between the agent's public key and the entity's administrators path.

 Returns `Ok(true)` if successful, or an error if:

-- The user is already an administrator
+- The user is already an administrator for the entity

 The `register_administrator` is temporarily used to manually add the first administrator.
 In the future, its logic will be moved to the `add_administrator` function and the first administrator will be registered using the `progenitor` pattern. `register_administrator` must be secured to ensure that it cannot be called by anyone other than the first administrator.